msa-ez/msa-ez.github.io/content/operation/ops-deploy-diagramming-basic-objects.md

 ```

 - In the properties pane that appears when clicking on the Deployment object for each service, enter the image as follows.

 ![image](https://github.com/acmexii/demo/assets/35618409/0aa6cb13-65b0-49b9-a243-e78b7d21a709)

-- Click on 'KUBECTL' in the upper right of the deployment model to view the deployment manifest YAML.
+- Click on **KUBECTL** in the upper right of the deployment model to view the deployment manifest YAML.

 ![image](https://github.com/acmexii/demo/assets/35618409/70cfdffa-bacd-4f63-bc4e-5f40b9ad8999)

 - The merged deployment specifications will be shown in template.yml.